jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

       assert None is None
       self.assertIsNone(None)

-  the test passes and I can say that
+  the test passes and I add a note

   - :ref:`None` is :ref:`None`
   - :ref:`True<test_what_is_true>` is not :ref:`None`